CatalingamingYT1/CatClient/README.md

 - The client is completely free
 - Discord RPC works but may need updating for newer Discord versions
 - Some features are still in development
+- I would appreciate a star too :)⭐

 ---